jwonyk/cancer_risk_east_bay_california/README.md

-# Homework Assignment 1 - Cancer Risk in California’s East Bay
+# Cancer Risk in California’s East Bay

 ## Purpose of this project